jackyzha0/jackyzha0.github.io/content/thoughts/identity.md

 				2. Reality is too complex and refuses to fit into map
 				3. Remake reality in the image of map
 				4.  *Systemic collapse*
+	- noun vs verb like identity
+		- "Such conceptualizations consider identity to be dynamic, multiple, informational, temporary, contextual.
+Whereas the noun-like conceptualizations attach actions and interactions to actors, the verb-like recognise that identity is co-emergent with actions and interactions in contexts."
 	- Identity, in what you might call a natural sense, is reciprocally defining and co-constitutive with relationships and information exchange (Wheatley & Kellner-Rogers 1996, 1998).
 Identities are immanent in contextual relationships, and relationships are immanent in information exchange.
 A person is a person through other persons (Birhane 2017).
 	- In other words, the dots (the nodes, the people) don’t simply define the joins (the edges, the relationships) as Social Networking 101 might have it.
 We dot the joins in contextual information exchange just as much as we might be said to join the dots.
 The joins are the pathways for information exchange and transformation, for organising, and the expansion of organisational identity.
 Joins give the dots their meaning, their contextual relevance, their identity, just as dots give the information exchange direction and potency.
-	- are agency and verb-based identity mutually exclusive
-	- noun-based describes the shape of the 6/9
-	- verb-based describes the viewing angle
 	- not who you are, but what you are authorized to do.
 So, Keys, not IDs.